aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 Dual-band Wi-Fi capability supporting both 2.4 gigahertz and 5 gigahertz frequencies enables the vehicle to function as a mobile hotspot, allowing passengers to connect personal devices to the internet through the vehicle's cellular connection.
 Simultaneous operation as a client device enables connection to external Wi-Fi networks when parked, facilitating large software updates via Wi-Fi rather than consuming cellular data.

 **Bluetooth Connectivity:**
-Bluetooth 5.2 implementation supports simultaneous connection of multiple devices with improved range and reliability compared to previous Bluetooth versions.
+Bluetooth 5.2 implementation supports simultaneous connection of multiple devices with enhanced range and reliability compared to previous Bluetooth versions.
 This enables hands-free phone calls, wireless audio streaming, and automatic connection of paired smartphones for seamless integration with the Android Automotive operating system.

 **Global Navigation Satellite System (GNSS):**
 Multi-constellation GNSS receiver supporting GPS, GLONASS, Galileo, and BeiDou systems provides positioning accuracy typically within 3 meters under open sky conditions.
 Integration with cellular network-based positioning and dead reckoning using vehicle sensors maintains positioning continuity when satellite signals are unavailable or degraded, such as in urban canyons or tunnels.